ryanblakeley/bot-disclosure-law/README.md

 Humans rely on information and networks with many other humans who they do not know personally.
 Our biggest networks are electronic, and in many cases it is difficult or impossible to tell if user activity is from real people or bots.
 Bots can be scaled up almost without limit, which means our communication networks and normal human intuitions about other humans are vulnerable to a new kind of manipulation.

 Humans are resilient and flexible thinkers.
 But the most intelligent thing we evolved to be able to deal with is other humans.
 Bot intelligence is a threat we aren't evolved to respond to appropriately.
-We haven't been in the presence of something more capable and non-biological.

-Bots are powerful and power can create good or bad situations.
-We should have the vigilance to not let powerful new agents be concealed as humans.
+We not let powerful new agents be concealed as humans.

 ## Detecting violations